 Breaking the Silos & Unveiling the Complexities of User Experiences

-Martin Bernier, Chief Information Officer, University of Ottawa
+Martin Bernier, Chief Information Officer, the University of Ottawa

-Martin Bernier, Chief Information Officer, University of Ottawa
+Martin Bernier, Chief Information Officer, the University of Ottawa

 In the realm of technology, we often discuss the user experience (UX) and its significance.
 But let's be honest: are we truly delivering on our promise of a seamless experience?
 The concept of "X" experiences has permeated various aspects of business, including customer experience (CX), employee experience (EX), and digital experience (DX) just to name a few.
 However, even before my first day at the institution five years ago, I found myself pondering how this applied to a community.